As leaders, we have four primary tasks besides the daily interactions with our team:

-Nobody is perfect and we all tend to have a bias in the one direction or the other when it comes to speed versus perfection.
-Finding your natural bias can help you adjust in the opposite direction.
+Nobody is perfect.
+When it comes to speed versus perfection everyone has a bias in one direction or the other.
+Becoming aware of your natural bias can help you adjust in the opposite direction.

 I, for one, tend to be too critical in my recruiting, resulting in longer recruiting processes (and hopefully a lower rate of mistakes).
 I, therefore, like to speak to people I know who are more in the other direction for sparring to ensure that I don’t shoot myself in the foot.
 Am I being too critical?
 Am I looking for a unicorn of a candidate – one that doesn’t exist?

 It is particularly important for fast-growing companies to recruit people who can grow with the company and be future leaders or excellent individual contributors rather than simply someone who can do the job today.
 That’s the nature of our business given the high growth we are expecting.